Birmingham Groves High School: Athletics and activities

 The school offers over 30 varsity sports for both men and women.
 Most sports are broken down into varsity, junior varsity, and freshmen teams.
 Groves is a member of the Oakland Activities Association and has won league championships in nearly every sport since the league's inception in 1994.

 In soccer, Jordan Gruber set the Michigan State High School goal-scoring record with 69 goals as a senior.

-Groves also offers a variety of activities for students to participate in, including instrumental music (both band and orchestra), forensics team, eco club, interact club, fashion club, Amnesty and Animal Rights club, Gay-Straight Alliance club, Japanese club, Spanish club, French club, debate team, theatre, quiz bowl, bowling club, photography club, and the National Honor Society.
+Groves also offers a variety of activities for students to participate in, including instrumental music (both band and orchestra), forensics team, eco club, interact club, Robotics, fashion club, Amnesty and Animal Rights club, Gay-Straight Alliance club, Japanese club, Spanish club, French club, debate team, theatre, quiz bowl, bowling club, photography club, and the National Honor Society.
 Both the forensics and debate teams have enjoyed success in recent years.
 The forensics team finished second in the state in 2007, while the debate team finished first in 2006, 2007, 2008, 2009 and 2010.

 Groves Student Congress (GSC) is responsible for planning school-wide activities and events such as Spirit Week, Field Day, Extreme Dodgeball, Operation Volleyball, Sadie Hawkins Dance, Wylie's Winter Week, and two blood drives.
 Members of GSC are elected in school-wide elections.
 In addition, each class elects its own government, which is responsible for planning class-wide events.
 Groves students also run their own events independent of the school, including the seniors-only "Water Wars" tournament at the end of the year.